TahssinAl/m450-tahlu/teststrategie/aufgaben.md

 ### 2. Methods used for White-Box Testing

-We tested or would test the following methods with JUnit:
+We would test the following methods with JUnit:

 - `Account.deposit(double amount)`
 - `Account.withdraw(double amount)`